devsoc-unsw/circles/README.md

 A server will start on http://127.0.0.1:8000.
 The API documentation can be viewed at http://127.0.0.1:8000/docs

-3. You can view the database by pasting your connection string into the MongoDB Compass and clicking connect.
+3. You can view the database by pasting your connection string into MongoDB Compass and clicking the green connect button.
 Your connection string should be:

 ```mongodb://localhost:27017/?readPreference=primary&appname=MongoDB%20Compass&directConnection=true&ssl=false```